 i. the maintenance of the Petty Cash boxes at the Seafarers’ Centre, book keeping of Petty Cash funds, and deposit of Petty Cash funds, and

 ii. the deposit of donations received and entering of donor information into the database;

 (b) ensures a thank you letter and a Charitable Income Tax receipt or donation receipt are issued for donations from identifiable donors within four weeks of a donation being received;

 (c) prepares the Financial Statement for each quarterly Board of Directors meeting;

 (d) oversees the investments and brings investment matters to the attention of the Board of Directors for decisions;

 (e) under the direction of the Board of Directors arranges for the financial review of the books;

-(f) prepares a Financial Report for the Annual General Meeting;
+(f) prepares the Financial Statement for the Annual General Meeting;

 (g) prepares the Budget in consultation with the Chaplain;